“I have the most beautiful voice in the world.” That was Zinka’s appraisal of her own voice. Who am I to argue with such a source? Besides, she did.

 Her performances as Norma show both her strength and weakness.
 She was on three broadcasts of the opera from the Met – two in 1944 and one in 1954 – the only soprano in Met history to appear three times as Norma on the Saturday broadcasts.
 The ideal Norma would have Zinka’s beauty of tone and preternatural pianissimos combined with Callas’s dramatic intensity and agility.

-Fortunately she recorded her great roles when she was her peak.
+Fortunately, she recorded her great roles when she was at her peak.
 There are also numerous “live” recordings readily available.
-Her 1951 rendition of D’amor sull’ali rosee” is arguably the greatest piece of operatic singing since the invention of the phonograph.
+Her 1951 rendition of D’amor sull’ali rosee is arguably the greatest piece of operatic singing since the invention of the phonograph.
 It has to be heard to be believed.
 It sets an impossibly high bar for Verdi sopranos.
 It’s part of the complete recording of Il Trovatore that’s still in print.
 The recording has a dream cast – Björling, Barbieri, and Warren.
 Anyone with even a passing interest in opera should own it.